HarrisonWAffel/interPlot/README.md

 Resulting Map
 ---
 Thanks to the awesome [Go-staticmaps](https://github.com/flopp/go-staticmaps) project developed by [flopp](https://github.com/flopp) the program outputs a great looking map of the world.
-Here is the result of a 20M scan for a 7000 addresses, of which 962 were located.
+Here is an example of a scan that turned up a few located IP addresses.

 ![Alt text](my-map.png?raw=true "Example Map")